cicirello/alpine-plus-plus/README.md

 correspond to introduction of backwards compatible new functionality, and PATCH corresponds to backwards compatible bug fixes.

-Each pre-built image pushed to Docker Hub is tagged in multiple
+Each image pushed to Docker Hub and the Github Container Registry is tagged as follows:
-ways:
 * The tag latest indicates, well, the latest image.
 * Tags of the form MAJOR.MINOR.PATCH (such as 1.0.0) indicate the SemVer of the image.